GottaGetSwifty/CodableWrappers/README.md

 - Extendable
 - Declare once for all Encoders and Decoders. (e.g. JSONEncoder and PropertyListEncoder)
 - Custom (de/en)coding without overriding `encode(to: Encoder)` or `init(with decoder)` for your whole Type
-- Multiple (de/en)coding strategies within the same and child Types
+- Varied (de/en)coding strategies allowed
 - Cross Platform

 ## Compatibility

-2.0 Minimum Deployment target is Swift 5.3
+2.x has a Swift 5.2 as it's minimum.
+5.1 is available on 1.x

 ---